 Remarks from employers of Indonesian maids have collectively noted how Indonesian maids are very hardworking and flexible in different working environments.
 They are also good with children as many Indonesian helpers tend to be more friendly and patient.
 Employers have also mentioned that Indonesian helpers are the intermediate between their Myanmar and Filipino counterparts, bearing the same friendly, hardworking and quick thinking skills.

-Before hiring an Indonesian maid, you should know that…
+Before hiring an Indonesian helper, you should know that…

-The salary of an Indonesian maid should be a minimum of $550.
+The salary of an Indonesia maid should be a minimum of $550.